2005 Nobel Prize in Literature: Nobel lecture

 Although still being treated in hospital, Pinter videotaped his Nobel Lecture, "Art, Truth and Politics", at a Channel 4 studio.
 It was projected on three large screens at the Swedish Academy on the evening of 7 December 2005, and transmitted on More 4 that same evening in the UK.
 The 46-minute lecture was introduced on television by David Hare.
 Later, the text and streaming video formats (without Hare's introduction) were posted on the Nobel Prize and Swedish Academy official websites.
 It has since been released as a DVD.

 Der Spiegel, described Pinter's speech as a "searing attack on US foreign policy".
 Michael Billington, writing in The Guardian, said Pinter's speech was "highly political, especially in its clinical dissection of post-war US foreign policy", which, Pinter said, had "supported and in many cases engendered every rightwing military dictatorship in the world after the end of the second world war".
-Billington wrote that a highlight of Pinter's speech was his critique of media coverage of US actions abroad: "It never happened.
+Billington wrote that a highlight of Pinter's speech was his critique of media coverage of US actions abroad: "Hundreds of thousands of deaths took place throughout these countries.
+Did they take place?
+And are they in all cases attributable to US foreign policy?
+The answer is yes they did take place and they are attributable to American foreign policy.
+But you wouldn't know it.
+It never happened.
 Nothing ever happened.
-Even while it was happening, it wasn't happening.
+Even while it was happening it wasn't happening.
 It didn't matter.
-It was of no interest."
+It was of no interest.
+The crimes of the United States have been systematic, constant, vicious, remorseless, but very few people have actually talked about them.
+You have to hand it to America.
+It has exercised a quite clinical manipulation of power worldwide while masquerading as a force for universal good.
+It's a brilliant, even witty, highly successful act of hypnosis."